Commissioner, Chicago Public Library

 Dr. Frank Cervone

-He holds a MSEd with a specialization in Online Teaching and Learning from California State University, an MA with a specialization in Information Technology Management in Information Agencies from DePaul University, as well as a Ph.D. in Management and Information Systems from Northcentral University.
+He has a MSEd with a specialization in Online Teaching and Learning from California State University, an MA with a specialization in Information Technology Management in Information Agencies from DePaul University, as well as a Ph.D. in Management from Northcentral University.

 Director, eProduct Management, Springer

 Research Professor of Management and Organization, Marshall School of Business, University of Southern California, Senior Partner, Ken Haycock & Associates Inc.

 Ken Haycock directs the new graduate programs in Library and Information Management at the USC Marshall School of Business.
 He also supervises doctoral students at the Queensland University of Technology and was formerly professor and director at both San Jose and British Columbia.
 A past president of the Association for Library and Information Science Education and the Canadian Library Association, and former member of the Executive Board of ALA, his research focuses on advocacy and influence and leader development.
 Dr. Haycock has been honored by several national and international associations for his work.

 Professor of Practice, Aspen Institute Felow, Information School, University of Washington, former Director, Institute of Museum and Library Services (IMLS)

 Susan Hildreth was appointed in August 2016 as the inaugural Gates-funded Professor of Practice at the University of Washington Information School in Seattle, WA.
 She recently stepped down as the Executive Director of the Peninsula Library System, Pacific Library Partnership and the Califa Group.
 She also serves as an Aspen Fellow in the Aspen Institute Communications and Society Program in support of the Dialogue on the Future of Public Libraries.
 Susan served as the director of the federal Institute of Museum and Library Services, a Presidentially-appointed, Senate-confirmed post.
 She served a 4-year term from January 2011 – January 2015.